-You can use auto-completion when you write script code.
 The amount of scripted code to enter is reduced by displaying the names of properties or functions that can be used.
-To use auto-completion, use the shortcut Ctrl + SPACE in the relevant positions within the input fields.
 The contents of the list is determined by the key words in the code.

 Entering code snippets

 One Identity Manager provides code snippets for you to use as templates.
 You can insert code snippets using the following options: